roneli/fastgql/docs/src/content/docs/schema/directives.md

 ### @json

-The `@json` directive marks a field as stored in a PostgreSQL JSONB column.
-This allows you to work with structured JSON data in your database while providing both type-safe filtering capabilities and efficient nested field selection in GraphQL.
+The `@json` directive marks a field as stored in a PostgreSQL JSONB column, enabling type-safe filtering and efficient nested field selection.

 ```graphql
 # Marks a field as stored in a JSONB column